darylknight/boilerplate/README.md

    -  `CRAFT_ENVIRONMENT` to `dev`
    -  `SYSTEM_STATUS` to `on`
    -  `SYSTEM_NAME` to the title of this project
-   -  Run `ddev craft setup/app-id`
    -  Copy the `CRAFT_SECURITY_KEY` from the live site
    -  Update the other variables under `# General settings`
    -  Copy the plugin license keys from the live site

 -  Run `ddev npm install` to install the packages from `package.lock`
 -  Run `ddev composer install` to install Craft and it's plugins from `composer.lock`
+-  Run `ddev craft setup/app-id`
--  Download a database backup from the Utilities section of the live site, copy the .sql file into the project root, then run `ddev import-db` (then delete the file)
+-  Download a database backup from the Utilities section of the live site, copy the .sql file into the project root, then run `ddev import-db`
 -  Delete the sql file
 -  Copy `config/license.key` from the server as this isn't stored in the repository
 -  You can download user-uploaded assets from the server either through SFTP, SSH, or with one of the rsync commands below: